-Illinois parents who are considering or actively involved in divorce proceedings in 2016 should be aware of changes in both creating and maintaining a post-divorce parenting plan for their children.
+Illinois parents who are considering or actively involved in divorce proceedings in 2016 should be aware of Parenting Plan Changes for Illinois Divorces.
+This changes both how Illinois Divorce Attorneys are creating and maintaining a post-divorce parenting plans.
 Here are the details.

 NEW FILING DEADLINE